Thermodynamics and phase transitions of $\kappa$-deformed Schwarzschild-AdS black holes: Introduction

 \section{Introduction}

 Black holes (BHs) are among the most profound predictions of general relativity, arising as solutions of Einstein's field equations, and they provide an important arena for exploring the quantum nature of gravity.
 Interestingly, BHs have also been shown to behave as thermodynamic systems, with temperature and entropy directly related to the surface gravity and the area of the event horizon, respectively~\cite{Bekenstein:1973ur, Hawking:1975vcx}.
-In this context, BHs in asymptotically AdS spacetimes play a central role in understanding the foundational aspects of BH thermodynamics.
+In this context, BHs in asymptotically AdS space-times play a central role in understanding the foundational aspects of BH thermodynamics.
 This is particularly evident in \cite{Hawking:1982dh}, where the Hawking--Page phase transition between thermal radiation and a stable large BH was demonstrated for the Schwarzschild-AdS BH.
 This remarkable result later acquired further significance through the AdS/CFT correspondence, where it was interpreted as the confinement/deconfinement phase transition in the dual gauge theory \cite{Witten:1998zw}.
 Furthermore, in the extended phase space, the first law of BH thermodynamics and the corresponding Smarr relation can be consistently formulated by identifying the cosmological constant as thermodynamic pressure and its conjugate quantity as thermodynamic volume, while incorporating conserved charges such as electric charge and angular momentum.
 In this framework, the BH mass is interpreted as enthalpy rather than internal energy \cite{Kastor:2009wy,Kubiznak:2016qmn}.
 In this regard, charged AdS BHs have been shown to exhibit \(P\)-\(V\) criticality, with critical behaviour analogous to the Van der Waals phase transition in ordinary liquid--gas systems \cite{Kubiznak:2012wp}.
 Subsequently, critical behaviour and phase transitions of various AdS BHs in the extended phase space have been extensively investigated~\cite{Cai:2013qga,Gunasekaran:2012dq,Dehghani:2014caa,Hennigar:2015esa,Ballon-Bayona:2020xls,Singh:2020xju,Zhang:2021raw,Li:2020xkh,Cong:2021jgb,Sood:2022fio,Li:2023zfl,Astefanesei:2023sep,Yang:2024krx}.
+The thermodynamic framework of BH has further been enriched by interpreting geometric variables on null surfaces, deriving the physical process first law for dynamical BHs, and extending the first law to higher-curvature theories and BHs in external electromagnetic fields \cite{Chakraborty:2015wma,Chakraborty:2015hna,Mishra:2017sqs,Hu:2026slp}.